How To Tell When Your WhatsApp Is Hacked And How To Fix It UPDATED 2023

 Deleting your account will erase all your messages and history, even your Google Drive backup.
 Also, you will be removed from all WhatsApp groups.

 Even though this measure may seem a bit extreme since it’s irreversible, in some situations, it might be your only option to protect your data from the bad guys.
-Still, you should probably seriously think through it before resorting to it.

 Also read: Telegram Hacked?
 Here is how to know and how to get it back